Pauli-type coupling between spinors and curved spacetime: Coupling to spacetime

-the \emph{spinor connection}, and $\omega_{kj\alpha}(x)$ the \emph{spin connection} coefficients~\cite{wheeler57,frankel01,yepez08}.
-The partial derivatives of the spinors in the non-degenerate Lagrangian~(\ref{eq:ld-dirac-coupling0}) are substituted according to the transformation rules~(\ref{eq:spincovderi}).
-Yet, these rules should not be regarded as a ``cooking recipe'', but constitute rather the non-ambiguous outcome of a rigorous gauge procedure in the Hamiltonian formulation, as laid out in Refs.~\cite{struckmeier17a,vasak19}. $g(x)$ denotes the determinant of the now \emph{dynamic} metric $g_{\alpha\beta}(x)$.
-This yields the gauge-covariant and non-degenerate Lagrangian density $\tilde{\LCd}_{2}$ for a spinor in a dynamic space-time
+where $\omega_{kj\alpha}(x)$ are the \emph{spin connection} coefficients~\cite{wheeler57,frankel01,yepez08}.
+The partial derivatives of the spinors in the non-degenerate Lagrangian~(\ref{eq:ld-dirac-coupling0}) are substituted according to the transformation rules~(\ref{eq:spincovderi}) by covariant derivatives.
+These rules constitute the non-ambiguous outcome of a rigorous gauge procedure in the Hamiltonian formulation, which describes the dynamics of the closed system of spinor and gauge fields, as laid out in Ref.~\cite{struckmeier21a}.
+Here, the rules can be regarded as a ``cooking recipe'' to convert partial derivatives into generally covariant ones by adding a gauge term.
+With $g(x)$ denoting the determinant of the now \emph{dynamic} metric $g_{\alpha\beta}(x)$, this yields the gauge-covariant (Lorentz and diffeomorphism invariant) and non-degenerate Lagrangian $\tilde{\LCd}_{2}$ describing the dynamics of a Dirac spinor that couples to a dynamic spacetime

-As marked by the tilde, $\tilde{\LCd}_{2}$ is a relative scalar of weight $w=1$ (i.e., a scalar density), rather than an absolute scalar. $\tilde{\LCd}_{\text{G}}$ denotes the scalar density Lagrangian for the dynamics of the ``free'' gravitational field, which is a function of the connection coefficients $\spc_{\mu}(x)$, the space-time-dependent fundamental spin matrices $\bgamma^{\mu}(x)$, and their respective derivatives\footnote{The fundamental spin matrices $\bgamma^{\mu}(x)$ are built from the tetrads $e\indices{_{a}^{\mu}}(x)$ and any representation of the static Dirac matrices $\bgamma^{a}$ according to $\bgamma^{\mu}(x)=\bgamma^{a}\,e\indices{_{a}^{\mu}}(x)$, where $\mu=0,\ldots,3$ is the coordinate index in curved space-time and $a=0,\ldots,3$ the coordinate index in Minkowski space.}.
-The Euler-Lagrange equation~(\ref{eq:elgl}) for the spinor $\psi$ thus follows from~(\ref{eq:ld-dirac-regular-gauged}) as:
+As marked by the tilde, $\tilde{\LCd}_{2}$ represents a relative scalar of weight $w=1$ (i.e., a scalar density), rather than an absolute scalar.
+The Lagrangian $\tilde{\LCd}_{\text{Gr}}\big(\partial\spc,\spc,\partial\bgamma,\bgamma\big)$ denotes the \emph{scalar density} Lagrangian for the dynamics of the ``free'' (uncoupled) gravitational field, which is expressed here in terms of the spinor connection and the spacetime-dependent $\bgamma^{\mu}$-matrices.

-which describes the spinor dynamics in curved space-time with space-time dependent $\bgamma^{\mu}$-matrices and gauge field $\spc_{\mu}$.